4paradigm/OpenMLDB/demo/README.md

 1. quickstart, java_quickstart, python_quickstart

    NOTE: java project can't be built in docker container(no mvn), so you should built it by `cd java_quickstart;mvn package`.
 If no target jar, the test will be failed.
 But it won't fail the whole test.
+The python quickstart won't fail the whole test either.
 2. taxi
 3. talkingdata
 4. oneflow sqls(no train or predict), a bit slow, ~10min.